Schooling bannerfish: Description

 The schooling bannerfish is a small fish that can reach a maximum length of 18–21 cm.

 Its body is compressed laterally, and the first rays of its dorsal fin stretch in a long white filament.
 Its background color is white with two large black diagonal bands.
 Beyond the second black stripe, the dorsal, caudal fins and pectoral fins are yellow.
 The head is white, the eyes are black and linked together by a black to gray band.
 The short snout, spotted with black to gray, has a small terminal, extensible mouth.

 Distribution and habitat

-The schooling bannerfish is widespread throughout the tropical, subtropical and temperate waters of the Indo-Pacific from the eastern coast of Africa, Red Sea included, to Polynesia and Hawaii and from south Japan to Kermadec Islands (New Zealand).
+The schooling bannerfish is widespread throughout the tropical, subtropical and temperate waters of the Indo-Pacific from the eastern coast of Africa, Red Sea included, to Polynesia and Hawaii and from the Great Barrier Reef, to south Japan to the Kermadec Islands (New Zealand).

 The schooling bannerfish prefers external reef slopes and channels.
 It has a large depth range and is usually observed at 5–30 m depth, but may reach 210 meters deep in some localities.